-Throughout the body it acts on AT1 receptors found in the endothelium of arterioles to achieve vasoconstriction.
-This signalling occurs via a Gq protein to activate phospholipase C and subsequently increase intracellular calcium.
+Angiotensin 2 acts on AT1 receptors found in the endothelium of arterioles throughout the circulation to achieve vasoconstriction.
+This signalling occurs via a Gq protein, to activate phospholipase C and subsequently increase intracellular calcium.

-This results in an increase in total peripheral resistance and therefore, blood pressure.
+The net effect of this is an increase in total peripheral resistance and consequently, blood pressure.

 Further information on ADH can be found here.

-It also acts on the sympathetic nervous system to increase the release of NA.
+It also stimulates the sympathetic nervous system to increase the release of noradrenaline (NA).
 This hormone is typically associated with the “fight or flight” response in stressful situations and has a variety of actions that are relevant to the RAAS:

-Angiotensin II acts on the kidneys to produce a variety of effects, including afferent and efferent arteriole constriction and increased Na+ reabsorption.
+Angiotensin II acts on the kidneys to produce a variety of effects, including afferent and efferent arteriole constriction and increased Na+ reabsorption in the proximal convoluted tubule.
 These effects and their mechanisms are summarised in the table below.